-“I am Dr Josephine Reynell and I am responsible for the academic side of the registered visiting student programme.
-I work closely with the Senior Tutor during the application process and we jointly make decisions as to who will be admitted.
-Once you are admitted as a registered visiting student, I am responsible for helping to organise your academic programme.
+Josephine is responsible for the academic side of the registered visiting student programme at Hertford College.
+She works closely with the Senior Tutor during the application process and together they make the decisions as to who will be admitted.
+Once you are admitted as a registered visiting student, Josephine is responsible for helping to organise your academic programme.

-I did my undergraduate and postgraduate degrees in Social Anthropology at the University of Cambridge (where they also have a tutorial system).
-My doctoral research was on gender and religion among the Jains in India.
-I then moved into policy-oriented research and worked as a researcher on Cambodian refugees at the Refugee Studies Centre, University of Oxford and for the World Food Programme, Oxfam (Cambodia) and Amnesty International.
+Josephine studied for her undergraduate and postgraduate degrees in Social Anthropology at the University of Cambridge (where they also have a tutorial system).
+Her doctoral research was on gender and religion among the Jains in India.
+She then moved into policy-oriented research and worked as a researcher on Cambodian refugees at the Refugee Studies Centre, University of Oxford and for the World Food Programme, Oxfam (Cambodia) and Amnesty International.

-I taught anthropology for the Human Sciences degree at the University of Oxford for 11 years and was Director of Studies for Human Sciences at Lady Margaret Hall for four years.
-As a result, I have a very good understanding of the tutorial system and what it is like to be a student here.
-I am able to give visiting students solid and comprehensive support and advice, both before you come and whilst you are here.”
+For over a decade, Josephine taught anthropology for the Human Sciences degree at the University of Oxford and was Director of Studies for Human Sciences at Lady Margaret Hall for four years.
+As a result, she has a very good understanding of the tutorial system and what it is like to be a student here.
+She is able to give visiting students solid and comprehensive support and advice, both before you come and whilst you are here.